vistalab-technion/cs236781/_pages/info.md

     learning frameworks such as PyTorch.
 1. Know how to optimize software and hardware performance in deep neural network applications.
-1. Know how to program GPUs using CUDA.
+1. Know how to leverage GPUs and write custom computational kernels to accelerate both training and inference.
 1. Perform a small research project using the studied notions and techniques.